|Alma Mater:||Missouri Western|

 One of the most recognizable names and faces in the Sun Belt Conference and women's college basketball, Brian Boyer has built an illustrious career highlighted by countless milestones, including becoming the all-time wins leader in the SBC.

-In his 16 years on the sidelines, Boyer was the primary architect in transforming the Arkansas State women’s program into a model of consistency since taking over in 1999 and guiding the team to an appearance in the Women’s National Invitation Tournament.
-He has coached the Red Wolves to six appearances in the WNIT and two SBC regular-season championships including the outright regular season crown in 2013-14.
+In his 18 years on the sidelines, Boyer was the primary architect in transforming the Arkansas State women's program into a model of consistency since taking over in 1999.
+He has coached the Red Wolves to seven appearances in the Women's National Invitation Tournament and three SBC regular-season championships including the outright regular season crown in 2013-14 and 2015-16.

 Boyer possesses the most conference wins by a coach in Sun Belt Conference in both the men's and women's game.
 He is the longest tenured basketball active coach in the conference and has also coached more games than any basketball coach (men's or women's) in Arkansas State history.

-A-State has an unprecedented run of success over the last two years and has compiled 46 wins from the 2013-14 through the 2014-15 season, the third most in school history over any two-year span.
-Boyer helped guide the team to back-to-back Sun Belt Conference Tournament championship appearances and led his squad to back-to-back WNIT berths for the first time in a decade.
+A-State had an unprecedented run of success between the 2013-14 through the 2015-16 seasons and compiled 73 wins, the most in school history over any three-year span.
+During the run, A-State won two regular Sun Belt Conference championships, appeared in two SBC Tournament conference championship games and led his squad to three straight WNIT berth for the second time in school history.

-The 2014-15 season saw numerous records fall in what could be considered Arkansas State’s most successful run in school history.
+The 2014-15 season saw numerous records fall in what could be considered one of Arkansas State's top-5 seasons in school history.
 The Red Wolves tied a school record with 21 regular season victories and fell just one win shy of tying the all-time mark of wins in a single year at 25.
-The squad participated in the Preseason WNIT and Postseason WNIT, one of just two teams in the country to do that, and narrowly missed garnering the program’s first NCAA Tournament berth with an RPI of 44 at season’s end.
+The squad participated in the Preseason WNIT and Postseason WNIT, one of just two teams in the country to do that, and narrowly missed garnering the program's first NCAA Tournament berth with an RPI of 44 at season's end.
 The Red Wolves had the highest RPI of any team in the country to not make the NCAA Tournament.

-The 2013-14 campaign was perhaps the best of Boyer’s historic career at A-State.
-The Red Wolves finished with a 22-12 overall record and a 14-4 mark in the Sun Belt Conference (SBC).
+In 2013-14 the Red Wolves finished with a 22-12 overall record and a 14-4 mark in the Sun Belt Conference (SBC).
 The squad captured the outright regular-season Sun Belt Conference title for the first time in school history.
 A-State entered the SBC Tournament as the No. 1 seed and advanced to the championship game for the second time in program history.

 It was also a historic year for Boyer, who surpassed former Louisiana Tech coach Leon Barmore and Florida International coach Cindy Russo for the most league wins in Sun Belt Conference at 136 on March 5, 2014 and won his third career SBC Coach of the Year award at the end of the season.
 Boyer currently stands at 153 career league wins.